 Paulinskill Viaduct

-Of all the abandoned places that Weird NJ has explored over the years none match the awe inspiring architectural magnificence of the Paulinskill Viaduct.
-The Viaduct, or Hainesburg Trestle, is a long abandoned railroad bridge over the Paulinskill River near Blairstown.
-The most elevating feature of the Viaduct is that on top of the arches, beneath the rail bed, are a series of step ladders.
-This allows the explorer to actually travel through the inside of the structure.
+Of all the abandoned places that Weird NJ has explored over the years, none match the awe inspiring architectural majesty of the Paulinskill Viaduct.
+The Viaduct, which is sometimes referred to as the Hainesburg Trestle, is a long-abandoned railroad bridge over the Paulinskill River near Blairstown.
+The most thrilling feature of the Viaduct is that on top of the soaring arches, beneath the rail bed, are a series of step ladders which allow the explorer to actually travel through the inside of the structure.
 Each of the towers between the arches are hollow, with cavernous graffiti scrawled rooms inside.
-Manholes located along the railbed provide access to the top of the bridge from within.
+Manholes located along the rail bed provide access to the top of the bridge from within.

-The railbed on top provides a breathtaking view of the valley for miles around.
-The height can be dizzying though, looking down at the tops of tall trees, and several of the guardrails are not longer in place to separate the adventurer from the abyss.
+The rail bed on top provides a breathtaking view of the valley for miles around.
+The height can be dizzying though, looking down at the tops of tall trees, and several of the guardrails are no longer in place to separate the curious adventurer from the abyss.

 The Satanic Bridge